Mount Taipingot

-Mount Taipingot lies at the southern end of Songsong Village on the Rota in the Mariana Islands.
-It is connected to the main part of Rota by a tombolo, on which is the southern part of Songsong village.
+Mount Taipingot is a mountain that is located at the southern end of the village of Songsong on the Rota in the Mariana Islands.
+It is connected to the main part of Rota by a tombolo, on which is the southern part of Songsong.
 It is more commonly known as "Wedding Cake Mountain" because of its resemblance to a layered wedding cake.
 The areas in and around the mountain are conservation areas established to protect the native flora and fauna that thrive there.